Skip to content

 from exponax.nonlin_fun import BaseNonlinearFun, ConvectionNonlinearFun

-By default the KdV stepper is non-diffusive.
-Let's create a custom stepper that has an additional diffusion term.
+By default the KdV stepper "only" supports regular diffusion (second-order) and hyper-diffusion (fourth-order).
+Let's create a custom stepper that has an additional sixth-order term.
+To be fancy, let's call it the "ultra-viscous KdV" stepper.

 from jaxtyping import Array, Complex